dieserva/SP404mk2-wav-converter/README.md

 This script helps convert WAV audio files to be compatible with the Roland SP404 MK2 sampler.
 It creates a complete collection of SP404 MK2-compatible files in a single location while preserving your original files and folder structure.

+> 📝 **For a detailed writeup about why I created this tool and how it works, check out my [blog post on the SP404 MK2 WAV Converter](https://sebpatron.com/sp404mk2-wav-converter/).**

 ## What This Script Does

 - Presents a folder selection dialog to choose your samples directory